MaineDSA/membership_dashboard/README.md

 1. Clone the repository and open the folder.
 2. Put the name of the membership lists you get from National DSA into a `.env` configuration file in the project folder after the prefix `LIST=`.
 Here in Maine, we use `LIST=maine_membership_list`.
-3. To use the mapping feature, put a [MapBox](https://www.mapbox.com/) API token into the same file (on another line) after the prefix `MAPBOX_API_KEY=`.
-[OPTIONAL]
-4. To use the geocoding feature, select the geopy geocoder you want to use by putting the geocoder name into the same file (on another line) after the prefix `GEOCODER=`.
+3. To use the geocoding feature, select the geopy geocoder you want to use by putting the geocoder name into the same file (on another line) after the prefix `GEOCODER=`.
 Then, put an API token for that service into the same file (on another line) after the prefix `GEOCODER_API_KEY=`.
 [OPTIONAL]
-5. Put a CSV called `branch_zips.csv` containing zip codes matched with branch names in the project folder.
+4. Put a CSV called `branch_zips.csv` containing zip codes matched with branch names in the project folder.
 [OPTIONAL]
-6. Create a folder with the same title as the membership lists you receive from National DSA.
+5. Create a folder with the same title as the membership lists you receive from National DSA.
-7. Add membership lists to the folder (see [notes](#notes) below).
+6. Add membership lists to the folder (see [notes](#notes) below).
-8. Open a terminal and run the following command to start the dashboard:
+7. Open a terminal and run the following command to start the dashboard:

     ```shell
     python3 -m src.app